-College programs may create type treatments to co-brand with the college logo.
-These treatments must be used in conjunction with the college logo at all times.
+The City College of New York programs may create type treatments to co-brand with the college logo.
+These treatments must be used n conjunction with the college logo at all times.
 Type treatments cannot appear on their own.
 When space is an issue, the official college logo must be used.
 Examples of approved type treatments are below.
 All individual program type treatments must be developed with and approved by the Office of Institutional Advancement and Communications.